-- If the borrower does not pay, you may be forced to repay the whole amount of the loan.
-With most cosigned loans, the lender need not go after the borrower first, but can request payment from the cosigner any time there is a missed payment.
+- If the borrower does not repay the loan, you may be forced to repay the whole amount of the loan, plus interest and any late fees that have accrued.
+With most cosigned loans, the lender is not required to pursue the main borrower first, but can request payment from the cosigner any time there is a missed payment.

 - Even if the borrower doesn’t default, cosigning a loan could still affect your credit.
-Lenders will view the borrower’s loan as your own and may believe that you owe more debt than you really do.
+Lenders will view the main borrower’s loan as your own.
 This could affect your ability to get a loan of your own.

-- Read the fine print in the terms and conditions of the loan.
+- Read the fine print and the terms and conditions of the loan.
 Make sure you understand what you are signing up for.
-You may want to have an attorney or a financial advisor review the terms to make sure you fully understand your obligations under the loan.
+You may want to have a trusted advisor review the terms to make sure you fully understand your obligations under the loan.

-- Before you pledge property, such as your car, to secure the loan, make sure you understand the consequences.
-You could end up losing these items if the borrower defaults.
+- Before you pledge property, such as your car, to secure the loans, make sure you understand the consequences.
+You could end up losing any pledged items if the borrower defaults.

 - Ask the lender to calculate the amount of money you might owe.
 The lender isn’t required to do this but may do so if asked.

-- Ask the lender to agree in writing to notify you if the borrower misses a payment.
-This will give you time to deal with the problem or make back payments without having to repay the entire amount immediately.
+- Ask the lender to agree to notify you if the borrower misses a payment.
+This will give you time to deal with the problem or make missed payments without having to repay the entire amount immediately.

-- If you are cosigning for a purchase, make sure you get copies of all important papers, such as the loan contract, the Truth in Lending Disclosure Statement, and warranties.
-You may need these documents if there is a dispute between the borrower and the lender.
-You may have to get copies from the borrower.
+- Make sure you get copies of all important papers, such as the loan contract, the Truth in Lending Disclosure Statement, and warranties if you are cosigning for a purchase.
+You may need these documents if there is a dispute between the borrower and the seller.
+You may have to get copies from the buyer.